 – Meet and learn from teen leaders from across the country through interactive activities and teen-led workshops (you can even propose your own!)

-– Participate in social activities to de-stress throughout the week
+– Participate in fun activities to get to know the other participants

 – Expand your network